Day 1 Muscat-Nakhal- Wadi Bani Awf- Balad Sayt-Jabal Shams (The Grand Canyon of Oman)

 Then we drive up the mountain, this mountain road drives up to the Jebel Shams 3009 meters (the grand canyon of Oman) it’s one of the most adventurous mountains in Oman, offering exciting off-road experience and fantastic views, you reach Canyon view stop there and enjoy the view and photo, from there just short drive to our resort where you spend the night.

-Over night in Jabal Shams ( Jabal Shams Resort or similar resort)
+Overnight in Jabal Shams ( Sama Heights Resorts or similar resort)

 Day 2 Jabal Shams- Wadi Ghul- Al Hamra- Misfat Al Abriyeen- Nizwa